Now Look

 Now Look is the second solo album by English musician Ronnie Wood, released in July 1975.
 In the United States, it peaked at number 118 on Billboard's top 200 albums listings, during a six-week chart run.
-Produced by Wood, Bobby Womack and Ian McLagan, the album also includes musical contributions from Keith Richards, Mick Taylor, Willie Weeks and Andy Newmark – all of whom had played on Wood's debut, I've Got My Own Album to Do.
+Produced by Wood, Bobby Womack and Ian McLagan, the album also includes musical contributions from Keith Richards, Mick Taylor, Jean Roussel, Willie Weeks and Andy Newmark – all of whom had played on Wood's debut, I've Got My Own Album to Do.

 The Faces worked the song "Big Bayou" into the setlist for their 1975 fall tour, which turned out to be the band's final tour.
 Faces vocalist Rod Stewart recorded his own cover of "Big Bayou" the following year for A Night on the Town.
 Wood remade "Breathe on Me" in 1991 for his album Slide On This.

 Track listing

 All tracks composed by Ronnie Wood, except where indicated.